jamesremuscat/ewd-network-bridge/README.md

   be responded to in the same way regardless of the parameter values passed with it, and clients must poll to receive updated data.
 (This is compatible with the way that Allen & Heath dLive consoles interoperate with Sennheiser G4s.)
+- Receviers need to have been paired with an Android device (not an Apple device) since, for some reason, they don't broadcast this information once paired with anything fruity.
+(Needs further investigation into the pairing protocol.)

 ## References